Pchank/caffe-sal/README.md

 Introduction
 ----------------------------------------------------------------------------------
-  This file contains saliency detection models using the caffe framework.
+  This file contains saliency detection models using the Caffe framework.
 We dive into the convolutional features in pre-trained FCN models and propose the following methods.
 1) Amulet

 Title: Amulet: Aggregating Multi-level Convolutional Features for Salient Object Detection

 Author: Pingping Zhang, Dong Wang, Huchuan Lu, Hongyu Wang and Xiang Ruan

 2) UCF

 Title: Learning Uncertain Convolutional Features for Accurate Saliency Detection

 Author: Pingping Zhang, Dong Wang, Huchuan Lu, Hongyu Wang and Baocai Yin

 How to use
 -----------------------------------------------------------------------------------
+Prerequisites:

-Prerequisites: Follow the offical websites of Caffe framework and install the whole toolbox (necessary Matlab wrappers)
+Follow the offical websites of Caffe framework and install the whole toolbox (necessary Matlab wrappers)

 1) training